NotShivain/Resume-Analysis/README.md

-# 🧠 SkillScan: AI-Powered Resume Analyzer
+# SkillScan: AI-Powered Resume Analyzer

 Welcome to **SkillScan**, an intelligent resume analysis tool powered by **LLMs** and a **fine-tuned BERT model**!
 Upload your resume, select a job category, and get a personalized relevance score along with smart suggestions to enhance your resume – all with the power of **Artificial Intelligence**.

----

-## 🚀 Features

-- 🔍 **Category Prediction** – Fine-tuned BERT model classifies resumes into 24 job categories.
-- 🤖 **LLM Feedback** – Real-time feedback on resume alignment using a local LLM via **Ollama**.
-- 📄 **PDF Parsing** – Upload resumes in `.pdf` format and extract clean, readable text.
-- 🧼 **Smart Preprocessing** – Advanced lemmatization, stopword removal, and noise cleaning.
-- 💬 **Resume Assistant Chat** – Ask questions and get AI-generated career insights.

----

-## 🛠️ Tech Stack
+## Tech Stack

 - `Python`
 - `Streamlit` – for building the interactive web UI